 This tapioca starch substitute is derived from a cassava root.
 It is ground, filtered, and then dried into tapioca flour.

 When substituting with this ingredient, use a 1:2 ratio.
-For example: If the recipe calls for 1 tablespoon of cornstarch, use 2 tablespoons of tapioca flour.
+For example: If the recipe calls for 1 tablespoon cornstarch, use 2 tablespoons of tapioca flour.

 8. Guar Gum